gfox1984/granular-hooks/README.md

 # granular-hooks

 The [React hooks](https://reactjs.org/docs/hooks-intro.html) you know, with added granularity.
+You can [read more about this](https://medium.com/@gfox1984/a-more-granular-useeffect-9c8ca3d9f634) on Medium.

 ## The problem